smartemission/smartemission/etl/options/README.txt

 - type hostname on command line and note your machine's hostname, symbolically "myhostname"
 - copy the file example.args to myhostname.args
 - change the values for your local situation
+- add your filename to the .gitignore file

 On servers like hosted via Docker the host-dependent files need to be maintained manually.